SiteGround Review 2025

 Average Load Handling

-Load test performance of 147ms is merely average compared to competitors.
+Load Handling is still average with 147ms, compared to competitors.

 -